 Why I’ve turned on Closed Captions, not the standard subtitles

 There is no difference in terms of the type of subtitles displayed on the TV.
-The type of subtitles is set during the production of the subtitles, if all the sounds in the video were duplicated (e.g. door creaking, coughing, music, etc.) then these subtitles are called closed captions.
+The type of subtitles is set during the production of the subtitles; if all the sounds in the video were duplicated (e.g., the door creaking, coughing, music, etc.), then these subtitles are called closed captions.
 If only dialogs are duplicated in the subtitles, they are standard subtitles.
 More info about this you can find here.

 How to enable captions on Samsung TV

 To enable captions on Samsung TV, you should do the following: